 The course focuses on studies of current trends in practices and curricula and classroom-relevant theory and research in the teaching of elementary school language arts.
-In addition, opportunities will be provided for teachers to develop their own
+In addition, opportunities will be provided for teachers to develop their own competencies in the practical aspects of teaching the language arts.

-EDU 6526 Instructional Dimension of Leadership 1-10 sem. hrs.
+EDU 6526 Instructional Dimension of Leadership 1-10 sem. hrs. variable credit (max.
+10)